shimaore/black-metal/agent.coffee.md

 ### on-hangup

-Transfer-disposition values:
-- `recv_replace`: we transfered the call out (blind transfer).
-(REFER To)
-- `replaced`: we accepted an inbound, supervised-transfer call.
-(Attended Transfer on originating session.)
-- `bridge`: we transfered the call out (supervised transfer).

 Note that `hangup` may happen in two cases:
 - the call is terminated before it ever gets connected (there are no bridge/unbridge events);
 - the call is terminated after it gets connected (there might have been multiple bridge/unbridge events).